-You must prove permanent injury from your case accident if you want USAA to pay your pain and suffering.
-And for good reason: Florida law requires a doctor to say its more likely than not you have a permanent injury to claim pain and suffering.
+Before you file a personal injury claim, you must prove permanent injury from your case accident if you want USAA to pay your pain and suffering.
+And for good reason: Florida law requires a doctor to say it’s more likely than not you have a permanent injury to claim pain and suffering.

-If you have a strain or sprain to your spine you can expect your doctor to order MRIs.
-Objective testing like MRI’s can help a doctor diagnose the permanent injury.
-A doctor’s report can then prove your permanent injury.
-We make sure to provide written opinions of permanent injury to USAA’s adjusters with the demand letter at the beginning of settlement talks to prove that pain and suffering payment from USAA is appropriate.
+If you have a strain or sprain to your spine, you can expect your doctor to order MRIs.
+Objective testing like MRI’s can help a doctor diagnose a permanent injury.
+A doctor’s report can then prove your permanent injury to the insurance company.
+We make sure to provide written opinions of permanent injury to USAA claims adjusters with the demand letter at the beginning of settlement talks to prove that pain and suffering payment from USAA is appropriate.

 Should I Expect a Fair Settlement Offer From USAA?

 But USAA’s offers are always less than full value.
-Sometimes many times less.
+Sometimes well below what our client deserves.

-And USAA knows that many of the big injury law firms don’t make the effort to get maximum dollars for their client’s claims.
-So, USAA knows that lower offers at the beginning of the case lead to more profits at the end of the year.
+And USAA knows that many of the big injury law firms don’t make the effort to get maximum dollars for their client’s personal injury claims.
+So, USAA knows that lower offers at the beginning of the case lead to more profits at the end of the year for the insurance company.